nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

 {{! multiexcerpt name='exiftool-intro'}}

-ExifTool is required by the Nuxeo Binary Metadata add-on.
+ExifTool is required by the Nuxeo Binary Metadata addon.
 It is used to extract and override binaries metadata.

 {{! /multiexcerpt}}